-Option A - If a jurisdiction is using the TIGER maps available through StreetSaver, the jurisdiction may either complete the linkage in-house or pay for a one-time linkage completed by the consultant.
+Option A - MTC provides a one-time mapping integration service for \$1,400 if a jurisdiction uses the U.S. Census Bureau's TIGER maps available through StreetSaver.
+This service will integrate GIS mapping capabilities in StreetSaver, which is a prerequisite to link pavement data to a GIS map.
+Once integrated, the jurisdiction may either complete the linkage in-house or pay for a linkage completed by the consultant.
 The request to perform this work should be made in the "comments" section of the online P-TAP application when applying for a PMP project.
-The cost should be negotiated with the P-TAP consultant during the Workscope, Schedule and Budget process during Task 1.
+The payment should be negotiated with the P-TAP consultant during the Workscope, Schedule and Budget process during Task 1.

-Option B - MTC provides a one-time GIS mapping integration service for \$2,500 if a jurisdiction has already established an agency-based GIS map other than the TIGER maps available through StreetSaver.
-If the GIS map has not yet linked to pavement data, the jurisdiction may either complete the linkage in-house or pay for a one-time linkage completed by the consultant.
+Option B - MTC provides a one-time GIS mapping integration service for \$3,500 if a jurisdiction has already established an agency-based GIS map other than the TIGER maps available through StreetSaver.
+This service will integrate GIS mapping capabilities in StreetSaver, which is a prerequisite to link pavement data to a GIS map.
+Once integrated, the jurisdiction may either complete the linkage in-house or pay for a one-time linkage completed by the consultant.
 The request to perform this work should be made in the "comments" section of the online P-TAP application when applying for a PMP project.
 The payment should be negotiated with the P-TAP consultant during the Workscope, Schedule and Budget process during Task 1.